ndhendrix/SV_lab_site/content/authors/stephane_verguet/_index.md

 ---
-bio: Assistant Professor in the Department of Global Health & Population at Harvard University's T.H.
+bio: Associate Professor in the Department of Global Health & Population at Harvard University's T.H.
 Chan School of Public Health
 education:
   courses:
   - course: PhD in Mechanical Engineering